louisnkan/the-signal/README.md

 # the-signal
-A website where you paste a wall of text, and it instantly "sifts" it into a clean, categorized dashboard.
+The Pain Point: People are drowning in "Noise."
+When you see a 2,000-word article, a long Reddit thread, or a messy corporate email, you usually only care about three things: Dates, Action Items, and Links.
+The Solution: A website where you paste a wall of text, and it instantly "sifts" it into a clean, categorized dashboard.
 No accounts, no data storage (Privacy!), just instant clarity.